misko/misko.github.io/_posts/2023-06-21-beamforming.md

 ![Single microphone recording](/assets/2023-6-21-single-microphone-recording.gif)
 *Using a single microphone you record the band's rehearsal and confirm it is noisy!
 The source here is the band and the receiver is the single microphone that is recording*

 Being the good friend you are, you venture down to the bands new venue and start recording while they rehearse.
-Immediately you confirm the hypothesis, using a single microphone the noise is too great, and affects the recording quality.
+Immediately you confirm the hypothesis, using a single microphone the noise is too big, you can barely hear Bob!

 What can you do?

 # More microphones

 You get to thinking, if one microphone is too noisy, maybe the average of two microphones might cancel out the (uncorrelated) noise!
 You get to work, set up an additional microphone and start recording.
-However you quickly realize the average signal of the two microphones is more noisy than the original recording!
+However you quickly realize the average signal of the two microphones sounds worse than the original recording!
 How is that possible?

 ![Average of two microphones half wavelength apart](/assets/2023-6-21-two-microphones-noise-halfwave.gif) *Using the average of two microphones placed some distance apart results in a worse signal than any single recording from either microphone alone!*